 Inquiry into May 2018 network disruption

-In May 2018 a new timetable was introduced for large parts of Britain’s railway network, which caused major disruption to services for passengers especially in the North of England and in the South East.
+In May 2018, a new timetable was introduced for large parts of the UK’s railway network.
+This caused major disruption to services for passengers, especially in the North of England and in the South East.

-At the request of the Government, ORR established an Inquiry into the factors that contributed to the failure to produce and implement a satisfactory operational timetable in May 2018.
+At the request of the Government, ORR set up an inquiry into the factors that contributed to the failure to produce and implement a satisfactory operational timetable in May 2018.